Home | About me | Contact | What's new | Privacy | Search

 History

-The first plans for an outer loop around San Antonio emerged in 1956, and ground was broken on the first segment-- from US 281 to I-10 on the North Side-- on August 4th, 1960.
+The first plans for an outer loop around San Antonio emerged in 1956, and ground was broken on the first segment — from US 281 to I‑10 on the North Side — on August 4th, 1960.
 Most of the northern half was built as new "greenfield" route, while most of the southern half usurped the existing routes of FM 2173 and FM 1518.
 As those southern sections were incorporated into the loop, improvements were made such as straightening some of the more crooked sections and building bypasses at Somerset, Elmendorf, and Lone Oak.
-The initial plan for the loop was to build a "starter" two-lane road, then come back later and expand to a four-lane divided highway, and the state acquired plenty of right-of-way for those future expansions.
+The initial plan for the loop was to build a "starter" two-lane road, then come back later and expand to a four-lane divided highway, and the state acquired plenty of right-of-way for future expansions.

-state officials were ready to change the designation from FM to Loop.
+When the loop was nearing completion in 1977, state officials were ready to change the designation from FM to Loop.
 Because loops are typically assigned a one to three digit number, this should have resulted in a new number being assigned.
 But the route number 1604 had already become so ingrained with area residents that state officials decided to simply switch the route prefix from FM to Loop, keeping the route number as 1604.
-As a result, Loop 1604 is the only four-digit loop and one of just four four-digit state highways in Texas that is not a Farm-to-Market road.
+As a result, until 2020, Loop 1604 was the only four-digit loop and one of just four four-digit state highways in Texas that is not a Farm-to-Market road.
+(In 2020, Loop 1853 was approved for a bypass around Madisonville.
+Although it is a new-location route, the route number was requested by Madison County to commemorate the year the county was established.)
 The FM 1604 designation has since been recycled and is in use on a short route in Irene, Texas, east of Hillsboro.
 Regardless, many locals still continue to (incorrectly) refer to Loop 1604 as FM 1604.

 The opening dates below up to 1981 are for the original two-lane rural road.